thesqlpro/blog/README.md

 container_name = "ContainerName"

-For local emulator use the following endpoint = "https://localhost:8081" key is available on the mananagement portal https://localhost:8081/_explorer/index.html
+For local emulator use the following:

+endpoint = "https://localhost:8081"

+key is available on the mananagement portal

+https://localhost:8081/_explorer/index.html

-For emulator on a container use endpoint = "https://IPADDRESSFORCONTAINERHOST:8081" key is available on the management portal https://IPADDRESSFORCONTAINERHOST:8081/_explorer/index.html
+For emulator on a container use

+endpoint = "https://IPADDRESSFORCONTAINERHOST:8081"

+key is available on the management portal

+https://IPADDRESSFORCONTAINERHOST:8081/_explorer/index.html